-Brand USA is collaborating with the Commercial Services of the U.S. Embassy in Beijing and U.S. Consulate in Shenyang to arrange a travel/tourism roadshow in two key cities in Northern China.
+Brand USA is collaborating with the Commercial Services of the U.S. Consulate in Shenyang to arrange a travel/tourism roadshow in two key cities in Northeast China.
 U.S. partners and key travel agencies in the region will participate.

 Summer Davos World Economic Forum

 Summer Davos is the foremost global business gathering in Asia, providing exchange between top business leaders and government decision-makers, as well as influential members of academia, media, and civil society.
 More than 1,500 participants from 90 countries will attend.

 The 2019 U.S. Commercial Service Northeast and Central China Franchise Roadshow is a two-stop roadshow aimed to help U.S. franchisors expand into new regions of China, engage local investors, and explore untapped potential in these markets.
 After meeting in Changsha, Hunan Province, the Franchise Roadshow comes up to Northeast China, making a stop in Dalian.
 The event will include market briefings, presented by the U.S. Consulate General Shenyang, presentations by U.S. companies to local investors, and one-on-one matchmaking sessions.